 The ability to deliver an uplifting speech that captivates the attention of others and compels them to action is a rare quality.

 It is an ability that is comprised of several characteristics often discussed in the trait theory of leadership, including: confidence, charisma, and oral communication.
-When these attributes come together in a single moment, such as delivering a speech during trying times, it can produce an amazing experience to those in witness.
+When these attributes come together in a single moment, such as delivering a speech during trying times, it can produce an amazing experience to those who witness it.

 There are several famous speeches that are often identified as great examples of uplifting and inspiring moments in history.
 For example, the I Have a Dream speech by Martin Luther King, Jr. a classic.